 - Age monitoring helps to identify potential problems and to highlight and provide evidence for 'objective justification' (exceptions) where discrimination can be justified.
 It is sensible to incorporate age monitoring within existing equality and diversity monitoring system, assuming you have one.
 If not, now might be a good time to introduce one.

 - Employers should have clear transparent policies stating how unlawful discrimination is avoided in the main areas of people management and development, notably recruitment, training, promotions, discipline and retirement.

-N.B.
-Age discriminantion legislation does not make it impossible to treat people differently because of age-related issues at work , instead the law makes it unlawful to treat people unfairly purely and arbitrarily because of their age.
+Note.
+Age discrimination legislation does not make it impossible to treat people differently because of age-related issues at work , instead, the law makes it unlawful to treat people unfairly purely and arbitrarily because of their age.

 These principles of equality are consistent with running an ethical organisation.
 An ethical organisation (amongst other things) does not discriminate directly or indirectly against anyone on grounds of age, gender, race, religion, disability, etc.

-As with any matters of employment law it's important to understand the details and to seek appropriate qualified advice to help you interpret the issues for your own situation.
-ACAS are especially well positioned and able to provide this (UK) support.
+As with any matters of employment law, it's important to understand the details and to seek appropriately qualified advice to help you interpret the issues for your own situation.
+ACAS is especially well-positioned and able to provide this (UK) support.

 Age Diversity represents the range and mixture of ages in workforces and organisations, and the challenges and opportunities that employers face in managing it.

-When an organization values its people in this way, people respond positively, with loyalty, commitment and enthusiasm.
+- When an organisation values its people in this way, people respond positively, with loyalty, commitment and enthusiasm.

 For an additional and useful perspective on age see Erik Erikson's Psychosocial Theory.